LucyWuu/AccessAlly-Solutions/README.md

 # AccessAlly-Solutions

-Please refer to the comments written in each .c file to see the thought process.
+Please refer to the comments written in each .c file to see my thought process.
+Thank you for your time!